In latest shot at Mexico, Trump proposes U.S. penalty for drugs

 Although Trump has several times linked the issues of illegal immigration and drug smuggling as he tries to tighten border security, much of the drug trade is not carried out by migrants but by professional crime gangs that send narcotics to the United States in vehicles through official ports of entry.

-The Republican president’s latest pronouncements, issued informally in rapid succession, came amid a rising flow of migrants from Central America coming through Mexico and showing up at the southern U.S. border.
+The Republican president’s latest pronouncements, issued informally in rapid succession, came amid a rising flow of migrants, many of them families with children, northward from Central America through Mexico and to the southern U.S. border.

+Mexico’s initial approach to immigrant caravans from Central America was to freely hand out humanitarian visas with the goal of allowing people to stay and work legally in Mexico.
+But the government backed away from that policy after a surge in those requesting the documents and amid criticism from Washington.

+Mexico’s foreign minister told Reuters last week that more could be done to register immigrants.
+Since then Mexico has taken a more rigorous approach to interviewing and registering immigrants from Central America, Haiti and Cuba.

+Mexico’s National Immigration Institute said this week that humanitarian visas would be given out, but with a focus on the most vulnerable groups.
+On Thursday, a Mexican federal police plane flew dozens of Haitians home.

+On Friday, the Migration Institute said on Twitter that 57 Cubans were sent back to Cuba by plane in the morning.
+More than 60 Cubans were flown home last week.

-For years, Trump’s most-often discussed solution to illegal immigration was to build a wall on the border, which he originally said Mexico would pay for.
-After Mexico refused, he asked U.S. taxpayers to pay for the wall, but Congress refused to provide the money.
+For years, Trump’s go-to solution to illegal immigration was to build a wall on the border, which he originally said Mexico would pay for.
+After Mexico refused, he asked U.S. taxpayers to pay for it, but Congress refused to provide the money.

-He has attempted to circumvent Congress to seize the money for his wall from other accounts by declaring a national emergency, but that strategy is tied up in the courts.
+He has since tried to circumvent Congress and seize the money for his wall from other accounts by declaring a national emergency, but that strategy is mired in the courts.

 Twenty states have filed a motion to block Trump’s attempt to divert federal funds through an emergency declaration, the New York state attorney general said on Friday.